EUDAT-Training/B2SHARE-Training/02_List_existing_records.md

 >>> r = requests.get('https://trng-b2share.eudat.eu/api/records', params=payload, verify=False)
 ```

-To check whether we actually retrieved these records, the JSON package can be used again.
+To check whether we actually retrieved these records, the JSON package can be used.
 Indeed, 20 records were retrieved and the first and last one have index 21 and 40:

 ```python
 >>> result = json.loads(r.text)